glisses/Kaiang_personal_website/content/authors/admin/_index.md

     summary: |
       **Top 2/662**.
 Led a team to win the grand prize in a well-recognized national competition focused on big data analysis and mining.
 Demonstrated exceptional skills in data analytics, machine learning, and problem-solving by developing an innovative solution to a complex real-life problem.
 Recognized for outstanding technical proficiency and effective teamwork.

-  - title: First Place recipient of the Technology Star Scholarship in School of Computer and Information Technology, BJTU
+  - title: First Place Recipient of the Technology Star Scholarship in School of Computer and Information Technology, BJTU
     date: '2021-11-01'
     summary: |
       The **highest honor** for undergraduate students conducting disciplinary competitions and research innovations.